psycho-baller/snipTube/README.md

   * [ ] after submitting the snip (in the popup)
 * [X] Try out [plasmo](https://www.plasmo.com/)
 * [ ] Investigate different OSS LLMs to see which one is the best for this project
+* [ ] The snip summary now has context to the whole video instead of just the snip